rnaveensrinivas/DSA/05-Searching-and-Sorting/README.md

 # Searching

 Searching is the algorithmic process of finding a specific item in a collection.
-The result of a search is typically **True** or **False**, indicating whether the item is present.
+The result of a search is typically **True** or **False**, indicating whether the item is present (**membership**).
 Occasionally, searches can return the item's location.
-In this context, the focus is on determining membership.

 In Python, the **`in`** operator provides a simple way to check if an item exists in a list: